HelloRaymond/RayOS/README.md

 - Remarks:

+> 1. There are two types of thread stacks: real stack and simulated stack, which are specified with XStack parameters.
+If True, the simulated stack type is used.
+If False, the real stack type is used.
+>
+>    - ​	The real stack thread runs directly on the set stack, and the simulated stack thread runs in the internal memory buffer.
+When the thread switches, the buffer and the simulated stack are copied to each other.
+>
+>    - ​	If the thread stack is in external memory, you must set stack type as simulated stack.
+>
-> 1. Does not support parameter passing
+> 2. Does not support parameter passing
+>
-> 2. The thread stack can only be allocated statically, you need to reserve a static array to use as the thread stack
+> 3. The thread stack can only be allocated statically, you need to reserve a static array to use as the thread stack
+>
-> 3. High priority threads must run in a blocking manner
+> 4. High priority threads must run in a blocking manner
+>
-> 4. When the return value is less than 0, it indicates that the thread creation fails
+> 5. When the return value is less than 0, it indicates that the thread creation fails

 ### Start the thread